 The next morning, I called my dad.
 ‘Am I weird?’
 I asked him while crying and he came with some needed clarity.
 This is what he said:

 ‘We are all different.
 Everyone experiences life in a different way, so no, you are not weird.
 What I think you are, is introvert.
-You need lots of time on your own, you like reading and staying home, you like one-to-one conversations and everything in groups drains your energy.
+You need lots of time on your own, you like reading and staying home, you like one-on-one conversations and everything in groups drains your energy.
 And you have adjusted to that.
 That is all.’

 A relief it was.
 He was right.
 This situation is different for everyone.
 I indeed am an introvert; I like time alone and I like staying indoors.
-Someone else might hate it and they might love parties, going out, traveling and what not.
+Someone else might hate it and they might love parties, going out, traveling, and whatnot.
 They might find this quarantine horrible.
 And we are equally worthy.
 All this means is that we are all different.
 When they call your normal lifestyle quarantine… well, then nothing.
 It is all okay.